Who wouldn’t like to make a quick buck?

 Recent vehicles often come equipped with sensors and dashboard notification lights that can give an insight into a potential problem or fault to factor into your buying decision and budget before choosing to make a purchase.

 A seller hiding that fault or notification such as a Check Engine light is another thing entirely.

-A check engine light can alert you if there is an issue wrong with your emissions/exhaust system, electrical components of the engine like coil, nozzle, sensors, or even inform you of mechanical issues within the engine block itself such as a cylinder or piston head issues and to be honest, this is the worst fault as the engine is literally the beating heart of any vehicle.
+A check engine light can alert you if there is an issue wrong with your emissions/exhaust system, or electrical components of the engine like coil, nozzle, or sensors, or even inform you of mechanical issues within the engine block itself such as a cylinder or piston head issues and to be honest, this is the worst fault as the engine is literally the beating heart of any vehicle.